codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"All know the way; few actually walk it. " - Bodhidharma
+"Every man is guilty of all the good he did not do. " - Voltaire

 <!-- Powered By zenquotes.io -->
 ```